Polar route

+A map animation that shows the difference between the rhumb line and the great circle from Miami to Stockholm by warping the projection, showing that the great circle (shortest path) is curved towards the North Pole when mapped on the Mercator Projection.

 A polar route is an aircraft route across the uninhabited polar ice cap regions.
-The term "polar route" was originally applied to great circle navigation routes between Europe and the west coast of North America in the 1950s.
+The term "polar route" was originally applied to great circle navigation routes between Europe and the west coast of North America which began to be routine in the 1950s.
+After several pioneering flights in the 1930s and 1940s, the first commercial polar route crossing was made by an SAS aircraft in 1954.

 The Arctic

 Early years

 In August 1935, the Soviet aviator Sigizmund Levanevsky and his two crewmen attempted a transpolar flight from Moscow, Russian SFSR, Soviet Union to San Francisco, California.
 The flight was aborted because of technical issues before they reached the North Pole.
 In 1936, Levanevsky and navigator Victor Levchenko completed a more-than-11800 mi multistage flight from Los Angeles to Moscow in a Vultee V-1A floatplane, thus proving the possibility of an air route between the United States and the Soviet Union via the Bering Strait.

 Another Soviet pilot Valery Chkalov and his crew were the first to fly non-stop from Europe to the American Pacific Coast.
 Their flight from Moscow to Vancouver, Washington, United States, via the North Pole on a Tupolev ANT-25 single-engine plane (June 18–20, 1937) took 63 hours to complete.
 The distance covered was 8811 km.
 The following month, another Soviet crew led by Mikhail Gromov retraced the transpolar route, extending the distance to the world record-breaking 10,148 kilometers (6,302 miles), landing near San Jacinto, California, in the United States.
 In August of the same year, another Soviet crew led by Sigizmund Levanevsky started its long distance transpolar flight from Moscow to Fairbanks, Alaska; the radio communication with the aircraft broke off beyond the North Pole, and all subsequent search missions failed.

 In October 1946, a modified B-29 flew 9422 mi nonstop from Oahu, Hawaii, to Cairo, Egypt, in less than 40 hours, further proving the capability of routing airlines over the polar icecap.